jaywhy13/pretendaurant/README.md

 - [ ] Implement a smarter decision making algorithm based on a poor man's version of Reinforcement Learning.
 - [ ] Cashiers can serve a _maximum_ of `speed` number of customers per unit time.

-## Notes

-- How would things change if we were using a remote service in terms of the data types we're passing around?
-- If we want instant updates, we can't check the state.
-The state is updated sometime after the actions are dispatched and reduced.

 ## Changes

 - Move ID generation to the `LineService`.